The first integral cohomology of pure mapping class groups: Proofs of Theorems and

 Now let \( \{K_i\}_{i\in \bn} \) and \( \{K_j'\}_{j\in\bn} \) be two principal exhaustions of \( S \).
 Suppose \( v \in H_1^{sep}(S, \bz) \) such that \( v \) can be written in both \( H_1^{sep}(K_n, \bz) \) and \( H_1^{sep}(K_m', \bz) \).
 Choose \( N \in \bn \) such that \( K_m', K_n \subset K_N \), then a very similar argument to that of (1) yields the result. \end{proof}

 Neither the integral homology of \( S \) nor the curve graph \( \cc(S) \) can distinguish between an isolated planar end (i.e. puncture) of \( S \) and a boundary component.
 Furthermore, the subgroup of \( \pmap S \) generated by Dehn twists about boundary components is contained in \( \cpmap S \).
 Therefore, for notational simplicity, we will assume that \( S \) is borderless for the remainder of the section.
 Only very slight modifications to the remaining proofs are needed to deal with the case in which \( S \) has compact boundary.
+For instance, in the definition of \( \hat S \) below, one would need to additionally cap each boundary component of \( S \) with a disk; this is the main required change.

 For an infinite-genus surface \( S \), let \( \hat S \) be the surface obtained by ``forgetting'' the planar ends of \( S \), that is,

 Let \( \iota \co S \hookrightarrow \hat S \) denote the inclusion and \( \iota_*\co H_1^{sep}(S, \bz) \to H_1^{sep}(\hat S, \bz) \) the induced homomorphism.